 Selected Publications and Preprints

 These are a few of the ongoing research questions which interest me.
 I am always happy to receive comments from interested colleagues, and would be pleased to collaborate with someone who has useful ideas in these directions.
-Graduate students considering combinatorics who find some of these questions interesting are encouraged to contact me as well.1.)
-I continue with great interest to study more about the polynomials described in the "Ramanujan congruence analogue" paper, which I think are fascinating combinatorial objects with properties that deserve exploration.
+Graduate students considering combinatorics who find some of these questions interesting are encouraged to contact me as well.

 4.)
 Of the famous problems that interest me, I would name the Borwein Conjecture, on the positivity of coefficients of a series defining a certain weighted sum over specialized partitions, and Lehmer's Conjecture on the non-zeroness of the coefficients of Ramanujan's tau function.